kebsOps/ANSIBLE-DEPLOY-PBL-19/README.md

 ## Implementation of AWS cloud Solution For 2 Company Websites Using A Reverse Proxy Technology

-## Ansible Roles for the following:
+## Created Ansible Roles for the following:
 - artifactory
 - jenkins
 - nginx